Post on June 12th, 2015

 - • Check the length of the contract.
 Make sure you’re signing a contract that’s going for the right length—you don’t want to be locked into something that you can’t get out of for years.

 - • Will the supplier increase their rates in the near future?
 Electricity suppliers can change their rates with only 28 days’ notice, meaning that your electricity bill could vary significantly from month to month.
-It’s imperative to look for a company that can cap rate increases so that you can rest assured that your cheap rate will remain secure in each billing cycle.
+It’s imperative to look for an electricity provider in Brisbane that can cap rate increases so that you can rest assured that your cheap rate will remain secure in each billing cycle.

 - • Do they charge fees for moving or disconnection, or for breaking contract?
 You don’t want to move house and find you’re getting slugged with a huge fee, and you want to make sure you’re able to change plans at a time that suits you.

-- • Make sure they offer a payment option that suits you, too.
+- • Make sure that your electricity provider in Brisbane offers a payment option that suits you, too.
 It’s no good signing up for a contract, only to find out they don’t offer direct debit.

 - • Ask about discounts.
 With the amount of competition around on the electricity market today, suppliers are keen to do something different to hook you in as their customer, so they might be willing to offer discounted rates, or even perks like magazine subscriptions or movie tickets.